jmd-jude/wayscribe-web-app-v1/domain-files/platform-context/core_thesis_document.md

 **Purpose**: This document crystallizes WHY expertise must become living guidance, not static information.
 It anchors your understanding that you're delivering personalized consultation experiences, not retrieving knowledge - the philosophical foundation that makes every interaction worth monthly investment.

+## What is Wayscribe?

+Wayscribe transforms domain expertise into **Interactive Knowledge Assets** - AI-powered consultation systems that scale human expertise without scaling time.
+Think "from $20 book to $50/month consultation service."

+**Core Innovation:** Creating "micromodels" - compressed representations of expertise that Claude can dynamically interpret into personalized consultations.

 ## The Stakes

 Every day, professionals paste SME content into ChatGPT, getting inconsistent, potentially unsafe adaptations.
 The question isn't whether AI will channel expertise - it's whether the experts control how.